 Two Thousand Plus Virtual NICs on a Single Physical NIC

 Solarflare XtremeScale X1 family of network interface cards (NICs) internally support 2,048 virtual NICs (vNICs).
 Typically, these are used to accelerate network applications by mapping an application’s network flow to a specific vNIC.
 This dramatically improves the network performance of Virtual Machines and containers.
-With containers, we place an instance of Onload or ScaleOut Onload, our kernel bypass stacks, into the container and applications see near metal performance as if they were running on a dedicated hardware.
+With containers, we place an instance of Onload, our kernel bypass stacks, into the container and applications see near metal performance as if they were running on a dedicated hardware.

 Solarflare NIC ASIC

 2,048 Virtual instances (parallel steerable flows) supported by a single XtremeScale controller to intelligently direct packets to the correct CPU core where the container or VM is executing

 By moving the communications stack into the container this enables vNIC mapping and direct NIC to container traffic routing.
 This facilitates the execution of hundreds or even thousands of containers on a single physical server.
 The limit becomes the scalability of containers as it translates to CPU cycles and available memory.